Alexei Navalny is the latest Putin critic to die in suspicious circumstances

 Sergei Magnitsky

 And Navalny was far from the first critic of Putin to die inside Russia's prison system.
-In 2009, Sergei Magnitsky — who had accused Russian officials of massive corruption, before being himself jailed in Russia on charges of tax evasion — died in a prison cell, at age 37.
+In 2009, Sergei Magnitsky — who had accused Russian officials of massive corruption, before being jailed in Russia on charges of tax evasion — died in a prison cell at age 37.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.